 One of the most decorated players in UND hockey history, Karl Goehring returns for his fifth season as the program’s volunteer coach in 2014-15, working directly with the team’s goaltenders.

 Last season, Goehring mentored Zane McIntyre through one of the most dominant goaltending seasons in UND history, as the sophomore led the NCHC with a 1.99 goals against average and upped his career save percentage to a school-record .924.

-Goehring began his coaching career in 2009-10 as an assistant coach with the AHL's Syracuse Crunch, with whom he had set franchise records for wins (78) games played by a goalie (176).
+Goehring began his coaching career in 2009-10 as an assistant coach with the AHL’s Syracuse Crunch, with whom he had set franchise records for wins (78) and games played by a goalie (176).